The Great British Bake Off 2020 line-up – contestants revealed - TheNewsTrace

 Job: Bronze Resin Sculptor

 Who’s Marc?
-Born and raised in Leicester, fervent climber Marc spent his youth travelling the world and conquering mountains, earlier than settling again within the UK and turning into a panorama photographer.
+Born and raised in Leicester, fervent climber Marc spent his youth travelling the world and conquering mountains, earlier than settling again within the UK and changing into a panorama photographer.

-Private tragedy, together with dropping his leg in a bike accident in 2016, led him to baking bread as a type of remedy, and from there he got here to baking muffins and pastries.
+Private tragedy, together with shedding his leg in a motorcycle accident in 2016, led him to baking bread as a type of remedy, and from there he got here to baking muffins and pastries.

-He determined to enter Bake Off in a bid to indicate his daughters that even when life throws obstacles at you, you possibly can rise to new challenges and develop new passions.
+He determined to enter Bake Off in a bid to indicate his daughters that even when life throws obstacles at you, you’ll be able to rise to new challenges and develop new passions.

-Marc is a assist employee and single mother or father, and, with the assist of his daughters, who’re at all times there to cheer him on, he’s taken up climbing once more.
+Marc is a assist employee and single guardian, and, with the assist of his daughters, who’re at all times there to cheer him on, he’s taken up climbing once more.

-What’s his baking type?
+What’s his baking model?
 From palmiers and chausson aux pommes to opera muffins and millefeuille, his bakes now present true finesse.

-Strengths and weaknesses: “My strengths are positively bread and any dough primarily based recipes – my weak point is muffins.”
+Strengths and weaknesses: “My strengths are positively bread and any dough based mostly recipes – my weak point is muffins.”

 Mark